Privacy Policy

 This is the privacy policy for The Future Party PAC.
 It is written in plain English because hiding data practices behind legal jargon is the kind of thing we exist to replace.

 The Future Party is an independent political action committee (PAC) registered in Idaho.
-We are not a corporation.
-We are not a 501(c)(4).
-We are a PAC, which means our donor information is reported to the Idaho Secretary of State as required by law and becomes part of the public record.
+Donor information is reported to the Idaho Secretary of State as required by campaign-finance law and becomes part of the public record through those filings.

 Paid for by The Future Party PAC.
 Not authorized by any candidate or candidate's committee.